-As a full service professional sanitary sewer and storm drain evaluation provider, CES assist engineering firms, wastewater utility contractors, and municipalities in maintaining sewer systems across the United States.
+As a full service professional sanitary sewer and storm drain evaluation provider, CES assists engineering firms, wastewater utility contractors, and municipalities in maintaining sewer systems across the United States.
 Headquartered in Baton Rouge, Louisiana, CES employs more than 145 dedicated and family oriented employees.

 Our goal in providing quality evaluation services lies in building a solid foundation for sewer rehabilitation programs.
 Between field services performed by highly trained technicians, quality information management and customized reports delivered by CES’s Data Management Center, we provide a complete package of services to our clients.